 - You applied for new credit or missed a payment on your existing debt, causing your credit score to change.

-- Your lender had trouble documenting additional income of yours, including bonus, overtime or other pay.
+- Your lender had trouble documenting your additional income, such as a bonus, overtime, or other pay.

-A "floating" mortgage rate is one that is subject to daily market fluctuations.
-If the interest rate rises by the time you close on your mortgage, you'll lose some buying power.
-If the rate falls, you'll earn some buying power.
+A "floating" mortgage rate is one that's subject to daily market fluctuations.
+You'll lose some buying power if the interest rate rises by the time you close on your mortgage.
+You'll earn some buying power if the rate falls.

-Choosing to float your mortgage rate is much more risky than locking it in because you truly can't predict what mortgage rates will do from day to day.
+Choosing to float your mortgage rate is more risky than locking it in because you can't predict with any certainty what mortgage rates will do from day to day.

-In a housing market climate much like today's—where interest rates are trending higher—you might want to consider a mortgage rate lock, provided you have a concrete timeline from when you'd go under contract to your anticipated closing date.
+You might want to consider a mortgage rate lock in a housing market climate where interest rates are trending higher, provided that you have a concrete timeline from going under contract to your anticipated closing date.

 It's important to consider how an interest rate change would affect your monthly mortgage payment.
-For example, the monthly payment on a $200,000 home at a 4.5 percent interest rate is $1,013, while the monthly payment at a 4.75 percent interest rate would be $1,043.
-That's a $30 difference that adds up to nearly $400 over the course of a year.
+For example, the monthly payment on a $200,000 home at a 4.5% rate would be $1,013, while the monthly payment at a 4.75% interest rate would be $1,043.
+That's a $30 difference that adds up to $360 over the course of a year.

-Be sure to discuss your rate lock options with your lender and the terms associated with any rate lock terms they may have available.
+Discuss your rate lock options with your lender and the terms associated with any rate lock terms they might have available.